mynl/aggregate/doc/2_user_guides/2_x_re_pricing.rst

     @savefig reins_oa.png scale=20
     a.reinsurance_occ_plot()

-The ``reinsurance_audit_df``.
-All statistics show unconditional layer severity that "add-up" to the total layer severity; compare the total with the severity statistics in description above.
+The ``reinsurance_audit_df`` dataframe shows unconditional layer severity that "adds-up" to the total layer severity; compare to the total with the severity statistics in description above.
 These only match when the reinsurance layers exhaust the ground-up limit.

 .. ipython:: python
     :okwarning: